 National Guard member dies, second "fighting for his life" after D.C. shooting, Trump says

-One of the two West Virginia National Guard members who was wounded Wednesday in what authorities described as an ambush-style shooting in Washington, D.C., has died, President Trump said Thursday.
+One of the two West Virginia National Guard members who was wounded Wednesday in what authorities described as an ambush-style shooting in Washington, D.C., has died, President Trump said Thursday, and the second Guard member is "fighting for his life."

 Mr. Trump told reporters Thursday evening that 20-year-old Army Spc.
 Sarah Beckstrom died in the hospital.